agronholm/apscheduler/docs/modules/events.rst

   * - EVENT_JOB_MODIFIED
     - A job was modified from outside the scheduler
     - :class:`JobEvent`
+  * - EVENT_JOB_SUBMITTED
+    - A job was submitted to its executor to be run
+    - :class:`JobSubmissionEvent`
+  * - EVENT_JOB_MAX_INSTANCES
+    - A job being submitted to its executor was not accepted by the executor because the job has already reached its maximum concurrently executing instances
+    - :class:`JobSubmissionEvent`
   * - EVENT_JOB_EXECUTED
     - A job was executed successfully
     - :class:`JobExecutionEvent`